emacsmirror/gnu_elpa/README.md

 At some point someone got a copy of a68-mode.el, renamed it to algol-mode.el and distributed it in github.

-Then Omar Polo forked algol-mode.el, renaming it back to a68-mode.el and distributing the result at https://git.omarpolo.com/a68-mode.git.
+Then Omar Polo forked algol-mode.el, renaming it back to a68-mode.el.

 Finally at some point Jose decided to ditch his original version and start using and maintain Omar's version instead.